 What is the Gastronomy program?

 Gastronomy, or food studies, exists under the liberal arts rubric.
 Its subject matter encompasses arts and humanities as well as natural and social sciences.
 Our understanding of the role of food in historical and contemporary societies and its impact on world civilization is a serious and important pursuit—especially when undertaken within specific, well-defined disciplines including anthropology, archaeology, economics, history, and nutrition.
-The Food Studies Graduate Certificate and Master of Liberal Arts in Gastronomy degree are each meant to give graduate students an introduction and grounding in an interdisciplinary approach to studying food systems.
+The Food Studies Graduate Certificate and Master of Arts in Gastronomy degree are each meant to give graduate students an introduction and grounding in an interdisciplinary approach to studying food systems.

 What is the difference between the certificate and the MLA degree programs?

-The MLA is a 40-credit, graduate degree program, while the Food Studies Certificate is a 16-credit graduate certificate.
-Certificate students complete two of the four courses that are required of MLA candidates, and most elective courses are available to both degree candidates and certificate student both degree candidates and certificate students.
+The MA is a 40-credit, graduate degree program, while the Food Studies Certificate is a 16-credit graduate certificate.
+Certificate students complete two of the four courses that are required of MA candidates, and most elective courses are available to both degree candidates and certificate student both degree candidates and certificate students.
 Certificate students cannot register for a number of the experiential classes which are available for credit to degree candidates, such as the Culinary Arts Laboratory and the beverage studies classes.
 These experiential programs are often available as stand-alone certificate programs through the Programs in Food and Wine.

 Certificate students are not degree candidates and do not qualify for financial aid programs.

 What is Metropolitan College?
 Is it part of Boston University?

 Metropolitan College is indeed part of Boston University.
 It is one of the University’s 17 degree-granting schools and colleges and offers undergraduate and graduate degrees in a variety of areas.
 Courses are held at night to accommodate the schedules of those who wish to pursue further education part-time while continuing to work or meet other obligations.
 Some programs are offered online or in a blended format.